 What’s Wrong with “Regular” B Vitamins?

 The problem with “regular” B vitamins, is that they use cheaper, synthetic versions of B ~ like folic acid.
-If you have MTHFR, folic acid can act as a TOXIN!!
-My doctor made this very clear to me, & went through all my supplements ~ to make sure I was NOT taking it anymore.
+If you have MTHFR, folic acid is a TOXIN!!
+My doctor made this very clear to me, & went through all my supplements ~ to make sure I wasn’t taking it anymore.
 If you have MTHFR, your body doesn’t know what to do with folic acid.
-It does, however, know what to do with the active form ~ which is folate.Â

-Here it is, the “remedy” for how to get more energy naturally ~ if you have the MTHFR gene!
-All vitamins below have ACTIVE forms of B, which are necessary for people with MTHFR mutations.
-My preferred brand is Pure Therapeutics Pharmaceutical Grade Methyl-B. One pill gives me sustained energy all day, with no afternoon slump; it’s $39 for 120 capsules (4-month supply, at 1 pill/day).Â
+Here’s the “remedy” for how to get more energy naturally ~ if you have the MTHFR gene!
+All vitamins below have ACTIVE forms of B, which are necessary for people with these mutations.
+My preferred brand is Pure Therapeutics Pharmaceutical Grade Methyl-B. Two pills give me sustained energy all day, with no afternoon slump.

 If you’re borderline anemic (which I was as well), one of the BEST forms of iron I’ve found is Vitanica’s Iron Extra.
 The reason I’m including it here is because their formulation includes Methylated Folate & Methyl B-12 ~ which are exactly what people with MTHFR need.
-And this formula doesn’t constipate, like many do. Â
+And this formula doesn’t constipate, like many do.

-Please check with your doctor before trying any new supplements.
+Check with your doctor before trying any new supplements.

 Side-by-Side Comparison